Show investors a graph of the last 200 years of stock market performance and ask them where the best buying opportunities were.

 If stocks do indeed go lower – as they often do – these investors feel gratified and continue sitting on the sidelines.

 When stocks finally turn up, they nod their heads at the pundits and other “experts” who pronounce it a “bear market rally” or a “dead cat bounce.”

-Finally, the market goes so high and they feel such regret for missing out that they finally, at long last, get back in.
+Finally, the market goes so high and they feel such regret for missing out that, at long last, they get back in.

 Before long, the process starts all over again.

 The toughest part of investing is not managing your money.
 It’s managing your emotions.